-Table 2-Standard values of TRV for system-fed faults with rated maximum voltages below 100 kV with representation by two parameters
+Table 2 -Standard values of TRV for system-fed faults with rated maximum voltages below 100 kV with representation by two parameters

 For rated maximum voltages of 100 kV and above, four parameters are used.
 Values are given in Table 3.
-For effectively grounded systems, a first pole-to-clear factor (k{pp}) of 1.3 should be used.
-For ungrounded systems and for three-phase ungrounded faults on effectively grounded systems, a first pole-to-clear factor (k{pp}) of 1.5 should be used.
+For effectively grounded systems, a first pole-to-clear factor $(k{pp})$ of 1.3 should be used.
+For simplification circuit switchers are assumed to be applied in ungrounded systems and for three-phase ungrounded faults on effectively grounded systems, a first pole-to-clear factor $(k{pp})$ of 1.5 should will be used.